Svetasv logo

 This study treats Isaiah 34-35 as a cryptochiasmus in order to arrive at a coherent reconfiguration of the text ( see definition of cryptochiasmus in [1] ).
 If you wish to skip the technicalities of a chiastic parse, you may read starting from Section 4 of the Discussion section, which has the reconfigured text.

-Isaiah 34-35 predicts the eternal destruction of Satan's kingdoms, "Babylon" and the Beast, at the start of Christ's Millennial Reign.
-It also predicts the punishment of the wicked during the Final Tribulation.
+Isaiah 34-35 predicts the eternal destruction of Satan's kingdoms, "Babylon" and the Beast (the two kingdoms are together called "Edom"), at the start of Christ's Millennial Reign.
+It also predicts the rapture of the righteous and the punishment of the wicked during the End-Times Tribulation.

 Discussion